-39. Animals may be kept for commercial purposes only on a land unit zoned Agricultural Zone I and Agricultural Zone II.
+41.(1) Animals may be kept for commercial purposes only on a land unit zoned Agricultural Zone I and Agricultural Zone II.
+The Municipality's consent shall be required if animals are kept for commercial purposes on a land unit within urban areas, not zoned Agricultural Zone I and Agricultural Zone II.